AdobeDocs/workfront.en/help/workfront-fusion/connections/connect-wf-web-service-uses-api-token-auth.md

 description: Some services do not allow integration solutions such as Adobe Workfront Fusion to create an app that you can easily use in your scenario.
 ---

-# Connect `Adobe Workfront Fusion` to a web service that uses API token authorization
+# Connect Adobe Workfront Fusion to a web service that uses API token authorization

-Some services do not allow integration solutions such as `Adobe Workfront Fusion` to create an app that you can easily use in your scenario.
+Some services do not allow integration solutions such as Adobe Workfront Fusion to create an app that you can easily use in your scenario.

 There is a workaround to this situation.
-You can connect the desired service (app) to `Workfront Fusion` using `Workfront Fusion`'s HTTP module.
+You can connect the desired service (app) to Workfront Fusion using Workfront Fusion's HTTP module.

-This article explains how to connect almost any web service to `Workfront Fusion` using an API Key/API token.
+This article explains how to connect almost any web service to Workfront Fusion using an API Key/API token.

 ## Access requirements